 • T.T.
 Patton

 • Tootsies Shoes

 While we want to welcome newcomers to the library, and those who may have let their card membership expire, we also want to reward long-time customers.
-So, we'll be giving away an additional 50 tote bags with coupons to current BAL cardholders who enter their name, card number, and contact information into the online form below (form will become available on September 2, 2014).
+So, we'll be giving away an additional 50 tote bags with coupons to current BAL cardholders who enter their name, card number, and contact information into the online form below.
 One entry per card number, please.
 Drawings will be held on Friday, September 5, Friday, September 12, and Friday, September 19.

 Great deals don't last forever, and this offer ends after we've given away 250 mini tote bags.
 If you want yours, get here soon to sign up for a card or to renew your card.
 Current cardholders - the earlier you enter your information into the contest form, the better your chances of winning!
 Happy National Library Card Sign-Up Month from your friends at the Barrington Area Library, and THANK YOU to all of these generous local businesses who participated.

 *Please note: due to varying numbers of coupons that were donated, some bags may not contain coupons from every listed business.
 For the biggest and best selection, get your card soon!